aiven/devportal/CONTRIBUTING.rst

 .. note::

-    For any style-related challenges not covered in this guide, apply `Google developer documentation style guide <https://developers.google.com/style>`_.
+    For any style-related challenges not covered in this guide, `Google developer documentation style guide <https://developers.google.com/style>`_ applies.

 Use a specific template
 '''''''''''''''''''''''